hummingbot/hummingbot-site/docs/global-configs/external-db.md

 It is also possible to connect with available SQLAlchemy's external dialects (e.g. Amazon Redshift).
 But the feature is not currently supported in Hummingbot due to its various DSN format, **use this at your own risk**.

+## 📘 Additional Resources

+In this [Youtube Video](https://www.youtube.com/watch?v=LU-4Ui-KCtY) the Foundation's lead developer **Fede**, shows you how you can use `Docker Compose` to launch multiple instances that all save to a single Postgres database.